NCC reads riot act on quality of service, as Senate confirms Maida

 By Prince Osuagwu, Hi-Tech Editor

-The Executive Vice Chairman of the Nigerian Communications Commission, NCC, Dr. Aminu Maida has said that his administration at the regulatory body will tolerate no story on the issue of quality of service, warning the telecom operators to up their game.
+The Executive Vice Chairman of the Nigerian Communications Commission, NCC, Dr. Aminu Maida has said that his administration at the regulatory body will tolerate no story on issue of quality of serrvice, warning the telecom operators to up their game.

-Maida who read the riot act when he met with telecom industry stakeholders in Lagos yesterday, said his administration will listen more to the consumers than what the key performance Indicators and KPIs of the operators say because most often, there is a sharp disparity in both stands.
+Maida who read the riot act when he met with telecom industry stakeholders in Lagos yesterday, said his administration will listen more to the consumers than what the key performance Indicators, KPI of the operators say, because most often, there is a sharp disparity on both stands.

 His action followed his approval by the National Assembly, as the substantive EVC of the Commission, Thursday in Abuja.